ToshioCP/Gobject-tutorial/gfm/sec3.md

 But any object has header file and C source file as the example above has.
 And they follow the convention.
 You probably aware of the importance of the convention.
-For the further information refer to [GObject API Reference, Conventions](https://docs.gtk.org/gobject/concepts.html#conventions).
+For the further information refer to [GObject API Reference -- Conventions](https://docs.gtk.org/gobject/concepts.html#conventions).

 ## Functions